Trailer Park Mystery Drinks: Cocktails and Mocktails for Your Murder Mystery Night

 • 1 oz triple sec

-Shake vodka, cranberry juice, lime juice, and triple sec with ice.
-Strain into glass over fresh ice.
-Drop in a few cranberries and lime wheel.
+Shake with ice, strain over fresh ice.
+Drop in cranberries and lime wheel.
 The bright red color screams holiday party.

 • 4 oz cranberry juice